realityendshere/ella-sparse/README.md

 ```

 * `data`: contains an array of records to use in fulfilling the specified range
-* `total`: indicates the number of records available overall (that match the current query parameters)
+* `total`: indicates the number of records available overall (that match the current `query` parameters)

 To recap: at a minimum, you write a custom function that takes requests from an
-Emberella Sparse Array and transforms them into a request to your data storage
+Emberella Sparse Array and transforms them into a request to your data
-layer (e.g. an API).
-This allows Emberella Sparse to be data framework agnostic.
+persistence layer (e.g. an API).
+This allows Emberella Sparse to be data
-You can use plain XHR requests, jQuery's AJAX, Ember Data, or another library to
+framework agnostic.
+You can use plain XHR requests, jQuery's AJAX, Ember Data,
-fetch and manage records.
-As long as you can provide a collection of data and a
+or another library to fetch and manage records.
+As long as you can provide a
-grand total count of all available records to Emberella Sparse Array, you should
+collection of data and a grand total count of all available records to Emberella
-be in good shape.
+Sparse Array, you should be in good shape.

 ### Options